 Bjarne Stroustrup is the consulting editor for Addison Wesley's C++ In Depth series.
 The aim of the series is to present ``short focussed books that directly address specific technical audiences.''

 Bjarne was born in and grew up in Aarhus, the second largest city in Denmark.
-He went to Aarhus University studying in the department of computer science DAIMI gaining the Danish equivalent to a good Masters degree (a Cand.Scient. degree is rarely taken in significantly less than six years - at least it wasn't then).
+He went to Aarhus University studying in the department of computer science (then called DAIMI) gaining the Danish equivalent to a good Masters degree (a Cand.Scient. degree is rarely taken in significantly less than six years - at least it wasn't then).
 Aarhus is a wonderful town of about 250,000 people beautifully sited on the East coast of Jutland.

 Bjarne did his Ph.D. work on design of distributed systems in the Computing Laboratory of Cambridge University, England.
 The Cambridge Computer Laboratory celebrated its 75th anniversary in 2013 (The history of the CL is documented in a very nice and readable book).
-He is a member of Churchill College where he and his wife, Marian, spent some wonderful and busy years and where their daughter, Annemarie, was born.
+He is an Honorable Fellow of Churchill College where he and his wife, Marian, spent some wonderful and busy years and where their daughter, Annemarie, was born.
 Cambridge is another wonderful town and one of the magical places of the world.
 His thesis advisor in Cambridge was David Wheeler and he also spent significant time talking with (learning from) Roger Needham.
 He didn't really get to know Maurice Wilkes until years later.
 He shared an office with Bruce Croft, Jeremy Dion, Neil Grey, David Harper, Andy Hopper, and Mark Pezzaro.